What Direct Mail Response Rates Should You Expect From Direct Mail Campaigns?

 ROI from Direct mail is high

-Apart from getting the response after applying all the Direct Mail Marketing Efforts, you would be interested in the audiences turn into paying customers.
+Apart from getting the response after applying all the Direct Mail Marketing Efforts, you would be interested in the audiences turning into paying customers.
 You may also want the recipients to take advantage of your given offers or discounts in the mailer.
 But what ROI should you expect?
 According to the DMA report, the average direct mail response rate for ROI from direct mail is about 30%.

 We know that online display marketing is cheap, but if you spend more than that on direct mail, you may get more direct mail returns than banner ads.
 As a professional marketer, you would want to create a strategy that combines both online marketing and offline marketing.
 If we talk about online marketing, direct mail marketing is such a method from which you can reap the benefits you cannot take from other methods like email, paid search, SEO, display marketing, social media, and many more.

 Direct mail is not annoying like the Internet